tpolvinen/mosslogger/README.md

 ## Optionally:
 Implementation of calculations to convert data from ADS1115s to degrees C. Take care not to take too long with each calculation.

 ## Optionally:
+Implement statistics library to calculate the standard deviation of each ADS1115's set of per second measurements, taking in as many measurements as we can in time of one second (this appears to be redundant since 4000 one-second-average readings have very small standard deviation, most under 1, reading values being over 12000)..

+## Optionally:
 Implementation of system log, separate of data log.